The Mwezi Foundation lights up lives. We give solar lights to primary

-Each light costs £12.50 to assemble, deliver and maintain indefinitely.
-Each light is used by at least 2 pupils over the year and is passed on to the next class the following year.
-Having access to a light means that pupils can study for hours past the 6pm sunset and usually makes a significant difference to the end of school (KCPE) exam results, both the average for the class and individual performances.
-This can mean the difference between having to leave school at 14 and carrying on to secondary school and even university.
+Each Mwezi light costs £12.50 to assemble, deliver and maintain indefinitely.
+One solar light is used by at least 2 pupils over the course of the school year.
+It is then passed on to the next class the following year.
+Having access to a solar light means that pupils can study after the 6pm sunset has passed.
+This significantly improves the student’s end of school (KCPE) exam results.
+We see increases in both individual performances and class averages.
+This increase can mean the difference between having to leave school at 14 and carrying on to secondary school.

-The Mwezi Foundation assembles all lights locally in Mombasa.
-We are almost unique amongst charities in our policy of collecting and fixing any broken lights to ensure maximum life and minimum waste.
+We assemble all of our solar lights locally in Mombasa.
+Mwezi is almost unique amongst charities in our policy of collecting and fixing any broken lights to ensure maximum life and minimum waste.
 Our schools managers visit every school every term to replace any broken lights on the spot.
-John, our technical manager, repairs the lights and they are redonated to keep them in circulation.
+John, our technical manager, repairs the lights and they are re-donated to keep them in circulation.
 Our lights have been designed to be fully taken apart, with each component replaceable.

 You can make a difference

 We welcome any amount you can donate.
-You can make a one off donation or set up a monthly donation. £12.50 per month would give a light a month.
+You can make a one-off donation or set up a monthly donation.
+A monthly donation of £12.50 would provide one solar light a month.
 Please gift aid your donation if possible so it goes even further for us and earns tax relief for you

 Kasidi Primary School, Kilifi County

-Kasidi was one of our first schools.
-They now have the most lights of any schools – 55 Mwezi lights and a room solar lighting system to use in school, for their class of 113.
-This year, 2019, they produced the best exam results in their history with a mean score of 256/500, an increase of 9% on last year and 24% up on the 207 they achieved in 2016 when we started supporting them.
-Three pupils achieved 400 and above – Noel Munga scored 422, which is phenomenal given that the top score in Kenya last year was 455.
+Kasidi was one of the first schools in Kenya to receive support from the Mwezi Foundation.
+In total, they have received 55 Mwezi solar lights and a room solar lighting system to use in school.
+In 2019, they produced the best exam results in their history, achieving a mean score of 256/500.
+This is an increase of 24% on the mean of 207 that they achieved in 2016, which was when we started supporting them.
+Three students achieved a score of 400 and above.
+Their top student, Noel Munga Bokoro, scored a phenomenal 422 marks out of 500.
+This is only 18 points short of the top score in the whole country (440)!